genestack/user-guide/source/doc-odm-user-guide/setup.rst

    :scale: 40 %
    :align: center

-To create a new user, click on the **Create user** button.
-In the pop-up window you should specify for the new user their name, email and password.
+To create a new user, click on the **+ New user** button.
+In the pop-up window specify their name, email and starting password.

 .. image:: images/new-user_1_23.png
    :scale: 35 %